-Rivers Sixth Form celebrated a fantastic set of results overall in Summer 2023, with an incredible 93 A-A or Distinction Grades.
-The Academy's headline results improved in terms of progress and performance across the board with many subjects 30-50% improved on last year.
+Rivers Sixth Form celebrated a fantastic set of results overall in Summer 2024, with an incredible 84 A\-A or Distinction Grades.
+The Academy's headline results continue to improve in terms of progress and performance across the board.

-- + We offer a wide range of subjects and course combinations at A Level and Vocational Level 3 - + Highly gualified and experienced staff who work with students successfully at A Level and Vocational Level 3. - + Excellent study facilities and subject resources including designated study areas for year 12 and 13 - + Personalised care and support through a Tutor programme and the Sixth Form pastoral team, supporting and monitoring progress while also acting as a contact point with home. - + An exceptional super-curricular programme - + Access to the Academy sport and gym facilities - + Outstanding guidance and support for university, employment or training.
+- + We offer a wide range of subjects and course combinations at A Level and Vocational Level 3 - + Highly qualified and experienced staff who work with students successfully at A Level and Vocational Level 3. - + Excellent study facilities and subject resources including designated study areas for year 12 and 13 - + Personalised care and support through a Tutor programme and the Sixth Form pastoral team, supporting and monitoring progress while also acting as a contact point with home. - + An exceptional super-curricular programme - + Access to the Academy's sport and gym facilities - + Outstanding guidance and support for university, employment or training.